-Everyone has felt that moment when the shadow of the thing you’re going to create passes at just the right angle and you get a glimpse.
+Everyone has felt that moment when the idea for a thing you’re going to create passes at just the right angle and you get a glimpse of the whole.
 The inspiration is a shadow.
 It’s a search and rescue party.

 At the start the work it is mutable and infinite.
 Waiting to be formed.
-It is impressionable like silly putty, waiting for an imprint to be pressed upon it.
+It’s impressionable like silly putty, waiting for an imprint to be pressed upon it.
 It’s a delicate place and I love it there.
 For me, it’s the very best of places.

-It is the moment I feel myself a sculptor in front of stone.
-Any move, any blow, will change the course of statue it could become.
-Which means these early hits are the most important, not because you know what you are making, but in fact because you are most open to discovery, because you can revel in the NOT knowing.
+In such a moment I feel myself a sculptor standing in front of stone.
+Any move, any blow, will change the course the future statue in front of me will become.
+These early hits are the most important, not because you know what you are making, but – in fact – because you are most open to discovery, because you can revel in the NOT knowing.

-As a creator, artworks are often made through deeply intuitive decision making processes.
-Many times in creating a scene or writing a line of music, it is difficult to explain what sources I’m drawing upon.
+Artworks are made through intuitive decision making processes.
+Sometimes in creating a scene or writing a line of music, it’s difficult to explain what sources I’m drawing upon.
 I’ve learned to trust the instinct to just do it and figure out why later.
-I’ve come to trust that when I hit that marble there’s something in that hammer than knows better than my brain about what might happen.
-There is some chemistry between the thing and the person who shapes it.
-The thing has something to say, as do I. And together we stumble forward into being.
-It is often only after I finish that I have any ability to go back and articulate exactly what variety of influences happened to be in the ether while the creation process was occurring.
-Because if I was paying too much attention at the time, I’d have stopped the doing.
+I’ve come to trust that when I hit that marble there’s something in the hammer that knows better than my mind about what might happen, a chemistry between the thing and the person who shapes it.
+That the thing has as much to say, as do I and only in trusting this can we stumble forward into being.
+It’s often only after I finish a piece that I have any ability to go back and articulate the variety of influences moving me while the creation process was occurring.
+If I was paying that much attention at the time, I’d probably have gotten distracted from the doing.

 King Frederick I of Sweden gets a lion.
 It dies.
 He loves it and wants it stuffed so he can look at it for eternity.
 Sadly, the taxidermist gets only the pelt and the bones of the beast to work from.
 And, lacking Google image search or Wikipedia, he takes the stuff and does the best he can to guess.
 What you see above is the result.

-Like the lion, at such early stages, we cannot know our work.
+Like an animal we’ve never seen, at early stages, we cannot know our work entirely.
 We don’t know its habitat or function.
 We’re just seeing it’s shadow in the wild.
 We need to be careful of defining too strongly what the limits of a lion should be.
-We shouldn’t be in such a rush to say, “this is the skin, and here’s where the mouth goes and this is the femur” before we really know.
+We shouldn’t be in such a rush to say, “this is where the mouth goes and this is the femur” before we really know how it moves.